 Under our director compensation program, we pay our non-employee directors a cash retainer for service on the Board and for each committee on which the director serves.
 The chair of our Board and of each committee receive higher retainers for such service.
 These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director was not serving on our Board or the relevant committee thereof.
-The fees paid to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member are as follows:
+Dr. O'Neill, our chief executive officer, receives no compensation for his service as a director.
+The compensation earned by Dr. O'Neill during 2023 is presented in the "Summary Compensation Table" above.
+The fees paid in 2023 to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member were as follows:

-Member Annual Fee Chair Annual Fee Board of Directors \$40,000 \$75,000 Audit Committee \$ 7,500 \$15,000 Organization, Leadership and Compensation Committee \$ 5,000 \$12,000 Nominating and Corporate Governance Committee \$ 5,000 \$10,000 Science and Technology Committee \$ 5,000 \$10,000
+Member Annual Fee Chair Annual Fee Board of Directors \$ 40,000 \$ 75,000 Audit Committee \$ 7,500 \$ 15,000 Organization, Leadership and Compensation Committee \$ 5,000 \$ 12,000 Nominating and Corporate Governance Committee \$ 5,000 \$ 10,000 Science and Technology Committee \$ 5,000 \$ 10,000